Miemachi Station: History

 Japanese Government Railways (JGR) had opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita to Nakahanda on 1 April 1914.
 The track was extended westwards in phases, with Miemachi opening as the new western terminus on 27 March 1921.
 Miemachi became a through-station on 23 November 1922 when the track was extended to Ogata.
 By 1928, the track been extended further west and had linked up with the Miyagi Line (宮地線) reaching eastwards from Kumamoto.
 On 2 December 1928, the entire track from Kumamoto through Miemachi to Ōita was designated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Miemachi, were suspended and replaced by bus services.
 Rail service from Aso to Miemachi was restored by 22 September 2017 Normal rail services between Aso and Ōita were restored by 2 October 2017.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 844 passengers daily (boarding passengers only), and it ranked 185th among the busiest stations of JR Kyushu.

+Surrounding area

+The center of Bungo-Ono City is located in front of the station exit (south side).